 Pilot Project: Cowichan Valley School District 79

-Inspired by the gift of contemporary Coast Salish prints and by the introduction of the new curriculum in British Columbia, three teachers from the Cowichan Valley School District joined together to collaborate and plan how to integrate more Indigenous perspectives into their practice.
+Inspired by the gift of contemporary Coast Salish prints and by the introduction of the new curriculum in British Columbia, three teachers from the Cowichan Valley School District joined together in 2017 to collaborate and plan how to integrate more Indigenous perspectives into their practice.
 Thus a pilot project and a learning team were born!

-View their sample lesson plans below.
+View their draft lesson plans below.